-Can you imagine how long it would take to create your favorite product or app without using a computer to write the underlying code?
+Can you imagine how long it would take to create your favorite product or app without a computer to write the underlying code?
 And more importantly, why would you ever attempt to do it this way?
-That’s the question many developers ask themselves when they are asked in job interviews to write code by hand without the help of GitHub, StackOverflow or the myriad other tools they use to help them do their jobs on a daily basis.
+That’s the question many developers ask themselves when interviewers request they write code by hand without the help of GitHub, StackOverflow or the myriad other tools they use to help them do their jobs on a daily basis.

-Instead of testing real-world skills in a setting that mimics to an engineer’s actual working environment, whiteboarding interviews often require candidates to recall abstract theories learned in computer science classes.
-While this approach might work for new grads with little or no on-the-job experience, it’s a poor way to test candidates who are self-taught or who have been out of school for more than a few years.
+Whiteboarding interviews often require candidates to recall abstract theories learned in computer science classes.
+This approach might work for new grads with little or no on-the-job experience.
+However, it’s a poor way to test self-taught candidates or those who have been out of school for more than a few years.

-Imagine if a product marketing candidate came in and was asked to recite an esoteric theory taught in most undergraduate marketing class.
-Not only would this be a far less effective way to test the individual’s ability to do the job than by asking about relevant experience from their most recent job, but it would also exclude anyone who hadn’t graduated with a marketing degree.
+Imagine if a product marketing candidate came in and was asked to recite an esoteric theory taught in most undergraduate marketing classes.
+This would be a far less effective way to test the individual’s ability to do the job than by asking about relevant experience from their most recent job.
+It would also exclude anyone who hadn’t graduated with a marketing degree.